 Data Prepper roadmap is now publicly available on GitHub

-Today is an exciting day!
-The roadmap for Data Prepper is now publicly available.
-Data Prepper is a component of the OpenSearch project that accepts, filters, transforms, enriches, and routes data at scale.
-Data Prepper was first introduced as a key component of Open Distro for Elasticsearch Trace Analytics feature, which helps developers use distributed trace data to find and fix performance problems in distributed applications.
-The roadmap outlines a plan to enable Data Prepper to also ingest logs (and eventually metrics) from telemetry data collection agents, such as Fluent Bit and the Open Telemetry Collector.
-When Data Prepper 1.2 becomes available, it can become a single data ingestion component for log and trace data pipelines that can scale to handle stateful processing of complex events such as trace data, aggregation transforms, and log-to-metric calculations.
+The roadmap for Data Prepper is publicly available.
+Data Prepper is a component of the OpenSearch Project that accepts, filters, transforms, enriches, and routes data at scale.
+It is a key component of the trace analytics feature, which helps developers use distributed trace data to find and fix performance problems in distributed applications.
+The roadmap outlines a plan to enable Data Prepper to ingest logs and metrics from telemetry data collection agents, such as Fluent Bit and the Open Telemetry Collector.
+Data Prepper is the single data ingestion component for log and trace data pipelines that can scale to handle stateful processing of complex events such as trace data, aggregation transforms, and log-to-metric calculations.

 Data Prepper Overview

-Data Prepper is a data ingestion component of the OpenSearch project that pre-processes documents before storing and indexing in OpenSearch.
+Data Prepper is a data ingestion component of the OpenSearch Project that pre-processes documents before storing and indexing in OpenSearch.
 To pre-process documents, Data Prepper allows you to configure a pipeline that specifies a source, buffers, a series of processors, and sinks (Figure 1).
-Once you have configured a data pipeline, Data Prepper takes care of managing source, sink, buffer properties, and maintaining state across all instances of Data Prepper on which the pipelines are configured.
-A single instance of Data Prepper can have one or more pipelines configured.
-A pipeline definition requires at least a source and sink attribute to be configured, and will use the default buffer and no processor if they are not configured.
+Once you have configured a data pipeline, Data Prepper takes care of managing source, sink, and buffer properties and maintaining state across all instances of Data Prepper on which the pipelines are configured.
+A single instance of Data Prepper can have one or more configured pipelines.
+A pipeline definition requires at least a source and sink attribute to be configured and uses the default buffer and no processor if they are not configured.

-- Source is the input component of a pipeline.
+- Source is the pipeline’s input component.
 It defines the mechanism through which a pipeline will consume records.
-Source component could consume records either by receiving over http/s or reading from external endpoints like Fluent Bit, Beats, OpenTelemetry collectors, Kafka, SQS, CloudWatch etc.
+The source component could consume records either by receiving over HTTP/HTTPS or reading from external endpoints like Fluent Bit, Beats, OpenTelemetry collectors, Kafka, Amazon SQS, and Amazon CloudWatch.

-- Buffer is a temporary store of data and could either be in-memory or disk based.
+- Buffer is a temporary store of data and can be either in-memory or disk based.
 The default buffer will be an in-memory queue and is the only option available in the initial release.

-- Sink is the output component of pipeline.
+- Sink is the pipeline’s output component.
 It defines one or more destinations to which a pipeline will publish the records.
-A sink destination could be either services like OpenSearch, S3, or another pipeline.
-By using another pipeline as sink, customers can chain multiple Data Prepper pipelines.
+A sink destination can be services like OpenSearch, Amazon S3, or another pipeline.
+By using another pipeline as the sink, customers can chain multiple Data Prepper pipelines.

-- Processors are intermediary processing units which can filter, transform and enrich the records into the desired format before publishing to the sink.
-The processor is an optional component of the pipeline, and if not defined the records will be published in the format as defined in the source.
-You can have more than one processor and they are executed in the order they are defined in the pipeline specification.
+- Processors are intermediary processing units that filter, transform, and enrich the records into the desired format before publishing to the sink.
+The processor is an optional component of the pipeline, and if not defined, the records will be published in the format as defined in the source.
+You can have more than one processor, and they are executed in the order they are defined in the pipeline specification.
 For example, a pipeline might have one processor that removes a field from the document, followed by another processor that renames a field.

-Today, Data Prepper 1.0 supports Trace Analytics data processing as shown below in Figure 2 below, and includes support for OpenTelemetry collector as a source, a raw-trace processor for trace data processing, and a service-map processor for service map creation.
+Data Prepper supports trace analytics data processing, as shown in Figure 2, and includes support for OpenTelemetry collector as a source, a raw-trace processor for trace data processing, and a service-map processor for service map creation.

-A roadmap for Data Prepper was published in the Data Prepper OpenSearch project repository on GitHub.
-It will give you visibility on plans for new features, enhancements, and bug fixes.
-We look forward to your feedback on it.
-In the next few months, the focus is on log collection from multiple sources through Data Prepper where they can be ingested, viewed, and analyzed in OpenSearch Dashboards.
-Data Prepper 1.2 (December 2021) release is going to provide users the ability to send logs from Fluent Bit to OpenSearch or Amazon OpenSearch Service and use Grok to enhance the logs.
+The roadmap for Data Prepper is published in the Data Prepper OpenSearch Project repository on GitHub.
+It gives you visibility on plans for new features, enhancements, and bug fixes, and we look forward to your feedback on it.
+In late 2021, the focus is on log collection from multiple sources through Data Prepper where they can be ingested, viewed, and analyzed in OpenSearch Dashboards.
+The Data Prepper 1.2 release provides users the ability to send logs from Fluent Bit to OpenSearch or Amazon OpenSearch Service and use Grok to enhance the logs.
 These logs can then be correlated to traces coming from the OTEL Collectors to further enhance deep diving into your service problems using OpenSearch Dashboards.
-Below are the key features that we are targeting for next (1.2) Data Prepper release:
+Below are the key features that we are targeting for the Data Prepper 1.2 release: